-20 Meckel.
+Meckel.

-21 Bichat's General Anatomy, Vol. 1.
+Bichat's General Anatomy, vol. i.

-body, it is necessary that the nervous system should predominate; for this system is the source of all vital movement, and presides over, and gives energy to those actions which tend to the growth of the organization.-Besides, "Infancy," says Bichat, "is the age of sensation.
+any other organ: its weight is nearly doubled at the end of the first six months; and hence the nervous system, being connected with the brain, is early developed, and becomes the predominating system in youth.
+At this period of life, however, which is devoted to the increase of the body, it is necessary that the nervous system should predominate; for this system is the source of all vital movement, and presides over, and gives energy to those actions which tend to the growth of the organisation.
+Besides, 'Infancy,' says Bichat, 'is the age of sensation.
 As every thing is new to the infant, every thing attracts its eyes, ears, nostrils, &c.
 That which to us is an object of indifference, is to it a source of pleasure.
-It was then necessary that the nervous cerebral system should be adapted by its early development to the degree of action which it is then to have."
-22
+It was then necessary that the nervous cerebral system should be adapted by its early development to the degree of action which it is then to have.'\ a tendency to convulsions, and to inflammation and dropsy of the brain, and to other diseases of the nervous system, which are most common and fatal in childhood.

-But this great and early development, though necessary for the above purposes, very much increases the liability to disease: it gives a tendency to convulsions, and to inflammation and dropsy of the brain, and to other diseases of the nervous system, which are most common and fatal in childhood.
+But this great and early development, though necessary for the above purposes, very much increases the liability to disease: it gives